avnit/homepage/README.md

     ```

 3.  **Customize the Content:**
-    * Edit `index.html` to replace my personal information with your own.
-    * Modify `style.css` to change the appearance of the website.
+    * Edit `config\*` directory to make the files personal.
-    * Add your own projects, skills, and other relevant information.
-    * Add or replace images in the `assets/` directory.
+    * edit run.sh and compose.yaml to point to the correct home directory

-4.  **Deploy to GitHub Pages:**
+4.  **Deploy to Linux server **
-    * Go to your repository settings on GitHub.
+    * Go to your promox and opne the console of the VM where you have debian linux installed.
-    * Scroll down to the "GitHub Pages" section.
-    * Select the `main` branch (or `master` if that's what you have) as the source.
-    * GitHub Pages will automatically deploy your website.
-    * Your website will be available at `YOUR_USERNAME.github.io/homepage` (or `YOUR_USERNAME.github.io` if you renamed the repository to `YOUR_USERNAME.github.io`).
+    * clone the repo and do docker login
+    * execute run.sh .
+    * Make sure that docker hub has the homepage app and you are using right tags in compose.yaml
+    * The service is exposed on port 3000

-## Docker Integration
+## Docker Integration ( Added to run.sh )

 Homepage has built-in support for Docker, and can automatically discover and add services to the homepage based on labels.
 See the [Docker Service Discovery](https://gethomepage.dev/configs/docker/#automatic-service-discovery) page for more information.